ardavan8102/todolist_flutter/README.md

 # 💫 Features
-Offline-database with hive
+Offline-database with hive<br>
-Shamsi dates & times
+Shamsi dates & times<br>
-customizable tasks & categories
+customizable tasks & categories<br>
-Calendar page with date conversion and prayer times display
+Calendar page with date conversion and prayer times display<br>

 # 📧 FeedBack
 If you have any feedback, please reach out to us at ardavaneskandari007@gmail.com